thearnica/react-media-match/README.md

 [![NPM](https://nodei.co/npm/react-media-match.png?downloads=true&stars=true)](https://nodei.co/npm/react-media-match/)

-Mobile first react responsive framework made easy.
-The main difference from `react-media` - approach itself.
+__Mobile first__ react responsive framework made easy.
+The main difference from `react-media` - everything.

-Once define all your media queries (2-3-4 usual), and them use them _simultaneously_!
-As long this is that you want - define how application should look like on all resolutions.
-Not one-by-one, as usual.
+Define once all your media queries (2-3-4 usual), and them use them _simultaneously_!
+Define how application should look like on all resolutions.

+Each Media Query is responsible only for a single "dimension" - width, height or orientation.
+- If you have defined what Query should render on _mobile_, but not everything else - it will always use mobile.
+- defined _mobile_ and _desktop_, but not _tablet_ or _laptop_?
+It will use "value to the left".

+"Pick value to the left" is the core concept.
+It protects you from mistakes, and allows to skip intermediate resolutions, if they should inherit styled from "lesser" query.

+- If you need to respond to screen size and orientation - create 2 separate matchers, and work with them - separately!
+- If you need to respond to NOT screen or NOT media - just _provide_ values MediaMatcher should match againts and that's done!

+react-media-match was made with maintanability and mobile first approach in mind.
+It makes things simpler.

 react-media-match provides 2 components and one function, and no of them awaits query as a prop,